 - Can I be assertive when the need arises?

 If the answers to the above questions are ‘yes’ then the world of project management beckons you.

 So how does one get started, embarking on a career in project management?
 Where do we begin?
 If you ask people who already have a job in this field you’ll find out that some became project managers by accident – one day they were told they were running a project by their employer and found that they enjoyed it so carried on.
-Others were employed as trainee or junior project managers and progressed their project management careers from there.
+Others were employed because they graduated with a Master of Science in Managemen that they got online, started as a trainee or junior project manager and progressed their project management careers from there

 Either way, it is important to realise that you will be entering a profession and therefore the onus is on you to increase your professional standing.
 How can you do that?

 - Get qualified!
 Having chosen project management as a career you have endless opportunities to get some form of certification which will show your level of attainment within the profession.
 There are introductory certificates offered by the Association for Project Management, and the Project Management Institute.
-There are advance awards offered by the same bodies and by the Association for Project Management Group such as Prince2 certification.
+You can also go to school online and graduate with a Master of Science in Management which will open up endless possibilities.
+There are also advanced awards offered by the same bodies and by the Association for Project Management Group such as Prince2 certification.